2022-2023 NYS PTA LEGISLATIVE PRIORITIES

 Support for Public Education

-• Support targeted funding to assist struggling schools in receivership, support English Language Learners, strengthen mental health services and safety, and expand learning opportunities for children;
+• Support targeted funding to assist struggling schools in receivership, English Language Learners, school safety initiatives, and CTE Programs for all students; strengthen mental health for students and educators, and expand learning opportunities for children;

 • Support legislation that would change the method of funding charter schools to eliminate any adverse impact on existing school districts and ensure charter school accountability;